-PROPOSED PROPOSED MAXIMUM MAXIMUM AMOUNT TO BE OFFERING PRICE PER AMOUNT OF AGGREGATE TITLE OF EACH CLASS OF SECURITIES TO BE REGISTERED REGISTRATION FEE REGISTERED(1) UNIT(2) OFFERING PRICE(2) COMMON STOCK, PAR VALUE \$0.01 PER SHARE 7,187,500 \$19.00 \$136,562,500 \$11,048(3)
+TITLE OF EACH CLASS OF SECURITIES TO BE REGISTERED PROPOSED MAXIMUM AGGREGATE OFFERING PRICE(1) AMOUNT OF REGISTRATION FEE COMMON STOCK, PAR VALUE \$0.01 PER SHARE \$115,000,000 \$9,303.05(2)

-- Includes shares subject to the underwriters' over-allotment option. - Estimated solely for the purpose of calculating the amount of the registration fee in accordance with Rule 457(a) under the Securities Act of 1933.
-(2) - \$9,303 has been previously paid. \$1,745 is being paid herewith.
-(3)
+(1) Estimated solely for the purpose of calculating the amount of the registration fee in accordance with Rule 457(o) under the Securities Act of 1933.
+Includes shares subject to the underwriters' over-allotment option.
+(2) Previously paid.